meleu/tdd-ruby/objects-methods-and-integers.md

 > 12345.to_s(2)  # => "11000000111001"
 > ```

 Hey!
-That looks promising!
+Although the description can sound kind of cryptic, the example looks promising!

 The method accepts an argument that acts as the base for the string representation we want to get from the integer.
 As the binary system uses base two, let's check if it can be used in our converter.

 Before opening our code editor and writing our implementation, let's play a bit in the Interactive Ruby Shell (`irb`).